razorpay/blade/packages/blade/src/components/ProgressBar/_decisions/decisions.md

 - Why not medium instead of large progress bar?
 - What should be the default progress bar size?
 - Animation for indeterminate state is pending from design
+- Should we have an `animationSpeed` with values `slow`, `medium`, `fast` for indeterminate progress bars?
+[Ref](https://www.figma.com/proto/33zLifLnf2XXmU5iakKq1H/Address-serviceability-loader?page-id=60%3A14227&node-id=93%3A19491&scaling=min-zoom&starting-point-node-id=93%3A19205&show-proto-sidebar=1)

 ## References
 - [Reshaped](https://reshaped.so/content/docs/components/progress)